skalarproduktraum/phd-thesis/chapters/rendering.md

 [^instancenote]: A _Vulkan instance_ is the basic building block of a Vulkan application.
 [^devicenote]: A _Vulkan device_ contains all the information about a device and its capabilities, and all allocations and executions are made with respect to a particular device, also enabling parallel runs on multiple devices.
-[^queuenote]: Work, may it be rendering or compute work, is submitted to a _queue_ in Vulkan, and executed asyncronously by the GPU.
+[^queuenote]: Work, may it be rendering or compute work, is submitted to a _queue_ in Vulkan, and executed asynchronously by the GPU.
 A queue may be asked for work completion and can be waited on.
 [^vdnote]: _Vertex descriptors_ describe the vertex layout for rendering and are somewhat comparable to OpenGL's Vertex Array Objects.

 [^dslnote]: _Descriptor set layouts_ describe the memory layout of UBOs and textures in a shader, while _descriptor sets_ contain their actual realisation, and link to a physical buffer.